 I am a Computer Science PhD Candidate at Cornell University, based at the New York City campus, Cornell Tech.
 Before that, I completed a Bachelor's Degree in Computer Science and General & Departmental Honors curricula at the Clemson University Honors College (during the pandemic, unfortunately).
 This summer, I am a research fellow at the Design Trust for Public Space.
 In 2024, I was a research fellow at Hayden AI Technologies.
-My research is supported by the Cornell Dean's Excellence Fellowship, the Siegel PiTech PhD Impact Fellowship, and the Digital Life Initiative Doctoral Fellowship.
+My research is supported by the Cornell Tech Urban Tech Hub, the Cornell Dean's Excellence Fellowship, the Siegel PiTech PhD Impact Fellowship, and the Digital Life Initiative Doctoral Fellowship.

 Writing